raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 #### Configuration

-* In the "admin" user session, stop Bitcoin and Lightning.
+* In the "admin" user session, stop Bitcoin and LND.
   ```
+  $ sudo systemctl stop lnd
   $ sudo systemctl stop bitcoind
-  $ sudo systemctl stop lnd
   ```

-* Open the Bitcoin configuration and add or delete the following lines:
+* Open the Bitcoin configuration and add the following lines.
+The argument `onlynet` should not be specified (delete this line if present).
   ```
   $ sudo nano /home/bitcoin/.bitcoin/bitcoin.conf
   ```
+  *add:*
   ```
-  #add
   proxy=127.0.0.1:9050
   bind=127.0.0.1
   listenonion=1

-  # delete (if present)
-  onlynet=ipv4
   ```

 * Archive the current logfile and restart Bitcoin Core to use the adjusted configuration.